 A clever shortcut and prep-ahead convenience make these tried-and-true sticky buns as easy as they are delicious.
 The recipe has long been a family favorite on holidays and special occasions.
-As an added bonus, the aroma wafting from your kitchen will remind you of the corner bakery!
+As an added bonus, the aroma wafting from your kitchen will remind you of the corner bakery!Save

 A clever shortcut and prep-ahead convenience make these tried-and-true sticky buns as easy as they are delicious.
-The recipe has long been a family favorite on holidays and special occasions.
+The recipe has long been a family and reader favorite on holidays and special occasions.
 As an added bonus, the aroma wafting from your kitchen will remind you of the corner bakery!

 The anticipation of waking up to a special breakfast always seems to heighten the holiday allure.
 In my family, these sticky buns are as eagerly anticipated as the Star Wars Millennium Falcon LEGO spaceship and Matchbox Car Wash once were.
 (Anyone remember those once “hot” items?
 Or Tickle Me Elmo, Guitar Hero, or Nintendo Game Boy for that matter?)